 And just like ExpressVPN, this extension is also light on your system’s resources.

-Privacy Badger extension blocks and protects you from spying ads and invisible trackers.
+Privacy Badger extension blocks and protects you from ads and invisible trackers that spy on you.
 It ensures that companies can’t track your browser history and browsing activity without your consent.

 The extension is designed to automatically protect your privacy from third-party trackers that load invisibly when you browse the web.
 It sends the ‘Do Not Track’ header with each request, and it evaluates the likelihood that you are still being tracked.
 If the algorithm deems the likelihood is too high, it automatically blocks your request from being sent to the domain.
 But the problem is that Privacy Badger is still in beta, and the algorithm’s determination is not conclusive that the domain is tracking you.